On this page:

 • Coming alongside a pontoon – Try to go through a few examples of berthing.
 But at least one forward and one astern.
 Did they move fenders around depending on parking forward or reverse?
 Did they brief on lines and where crew should be?

 Following completion of the assessment you need to fill out an instructor report form (available via 1.
 Quick Links on the main instructor page).
-You are under no pressure to pass the member as competent – we simply ask for honest and accurate feedback detailing their strengths and weaknesses, but you will need to select from one of 3 possible outcomes are:
+You are under no pressure to pass the member as competent – but we do need honest and accurate feedback detailing their strengths and weaknesses.
+You will witness a wide range of skills but as far as possible we want to classify members as either: